cuongkane/blog/public/posts/2024/06/write_valuable_tests.md

 With Hexagonal architecture, it is easy to write unit tests for domain layer and assert inter-system communications (via decoupled adapters).

 ![Hexagonal](/blog/images/write_valuable_test/hexagonal.png)
+(Source: Netflix)

 2. Functional Architecture
-The goal of functional programming is to separate business logic from side effects.
+The goal of functional Architecture is to separate business logic from side effects.
-The goal of functional programming is to introduce a separation between business logic and side effects.
+Functional Architecture introduces a separation between business logic and side effects.
-There are 2 layer in Functional Architecture: Functional Core (Core layer) and Mutable Shell (Shell layer).
+There are 2 layers in Functional Architecture: Functional Core (Core layer) and Mutable Shell (Shell layer).

 Core layer: All the bussiness logic will be implemented as pure functions in the `Functional Core layer`.
 Shell layer: Side effect or mutate data will be made base on Functional Core output.